OASIS Matrix products are naturally derived extracellular matrix (ECM) scaffolds that support the body’s ability to repair and rebuild damaged tissue.

 Simple to store, proven to perform, OASIS gives you more of what matters for managing chronic and complex wounds.

-- Similar in composition to human dermis to support natural healing pathways.1-13
+- Similar in composition to human dermis to support natural healing pathways.4

-- Helps support the formation of granulation tissue.15-16
+- Helps support the formation of granulation tissue.4,10

-- Shown to improve epithelialization and wound closure in chronic leg ulcers and diabetic foot ulcers when used with standard care.17-18
+- Shown to improve epithelialization and wound closure in chronic leg ulcers and diabetic foot ulcers when used with standard care.11,12

 - Sterile, shelf-stable, and versatile.

-OASIS Matrix Products are designed to meet your patients where they are.
+OASIS Matrix products are designed to meet your patients where they are.
 That means across wound types, severity, and care settings.
-It’s ideal for supporting closure in a variety of wounds and can be used alongside standard care protocols.17-18
+They are ideal for supporting closure in a variety of wounds and can be used alongside standard care protocols.11,12

 The portfolio includes: